Biden: Russia war a ‘genocide,’ trying to ‘wipe out’ Ukraine

 He clarified the comments days later, saying: “I was expressing the moral outrage that I felt toward this man.
 I wasn’t articulating a policy change.”

 Miller reported from Washington.
-Associated Press writer Ellen Knickmeyer contributed to this report.
+AP writer Ellen Knickmeyer contributed.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.